Become a Better Genealogist By Reviewing What You Know

 You need to review what you know before you look for more answers.

-Now, is this death certificate for Marguerite Hoppe Geiszler enough to establish the birthplace of her father Christian Hoppe?
+Is this death certificate for Marguerite Hoppe Geiszler enough to establish the birthplace of her father, Christian Hoppe?
 NOPE!

 That leads to the next point I want to emphasize.